 Department of Defense

 The Department of Defense is an executive branch department of the White House charged with coordinating and supervising all departments, offices, and branches of the organization directly related to national security, ensuring the safety and security of the White House and its allies.
-This is accomplished by assessing any potential threats, monitoring fake badges, updating the Ban on Sight (BoS) and National Punishment (NP) lists, oversight of the National Reconnaissance Office (NRO), Defense Intelligence Agency (DIA), and the White House Discord server and it's moderators, as well as management of the DEFCON (Defense Readiness Condition) levels.
+This is accomplished by assessing any potential threats, monitoring fake badges, updating the Ban on Sight (BoS) and National Punishment (NP) lists, oversight of the National Reconnaissance Office (NRO), Defense Intelligence Agency (DIA), and the White House Discord server, as well as management of the DEFCON (Defense Readiness Condition) levels.

 The Department of Defense is headed by the Secretary of Defense, a cabinet-level head who reports to the President, Chief of Staff, and the National Security Advisor.
 Alongside the Secretary of Defense are two cabinet-level secretaries: the Deputy Secretary of Defense and the Secretary of Homeland Security.
 The people currently holding these positions are: